rwengine/openrw/README.markdown

 Currently only supports viewing instance data, pending some rewriting.

+## Documentation

+Run Doxygen on the included Doxyfile to generate documentation.

 ## Things to do

 * Make it work on Windows (shouldn't be too difficult for anyone with CMake and C++ experience)